peterjc/zmk-config/README.md

 The QMK project uses the term `split_3x5_3` for one of their standard community layout names for the most common 36 key layouts.
-This means a symmetrical split layout where each hand has three rows and five columns (the index finger gets an extra inner columm), plus three thumb keys.
+This means a symmetrical split layout where each hand has three rows and five columns (the index finger gets an extra inner column), plus three thumb keys.

 My base layer is the inverted [Hands Down Promethium layout](https://www.reddit.com/r/KeyboardLayouts/comments/1g66ivi/hands_down_promethium_snth_meets_hd_silverengram/)